 In the end, this is what the final match results look like.
 John and Mark both ended up at their number one ranked program, so big congratulations to them.
 Zach and Linda didn’t match at their number one picks, but they still matched, and that’s a reason for celebration as well.

 Rank lists are submitted by both applicants and programs at the end of February.
 Match Day occurs in the second half of March.
 It’s a formal celebration at all medical schools around the country.
-Students open an envelope inside which is the residency program they will be training at for the next 3-7 years.
+Students open an envelope that holds the name of the residency program they will be training at for the next 3-7 years.

 Rank List Myths & Mistakes